GoogleCloudPlatform/emblem/docs/auth-design.md

 which the website uses to get the *id token*.
 The website then provides that *id token* with each API request.

-This flow is perhaps as simple as third-party authentication can be, and is expected to be reliable.
+This flow is perhaps as simple as third-party authentication can be, and has been reliable.
 It requires registering *the callback URL* with the Google Cloud project, and acquiring a *client ID* and *client secret* from the same project.

-## Second decision: how to associate the *id token* with a user session
+## How to associate the *id token* with a user session

 A session is established when a user logs in by having the website create a cookie in the user's browser.
 The cookie has no *Expires* value, which causes